splake975/project-Bongo/README.md

 This should run until complete.
 If any errors occur, please contact me and record the error log either through a screenshot or a copy paste of the message.

+## Accessing collected data
+1. Open the folder labeled "codes"
+2. The latest session's data should be in the most recent folder.